What are Inline and lift and slide patio doors?

 Whether you choose inline or lift and slide, you still get the option to create that desirable low threshold and recessed track for a smooth transition to the outside.

-One key feature found in lift and slide patio doors that may convince you to buy them.
+One key feature found only in lift and slide patio doors

 Lift and slide doors are lockable in the open position.
 Simply slide the doors to where you want them, turn the handle and the door rests back down onto the frame and locks.
 Locking a partially open inline door is not possible.